lavis-nlp/irtm/README.md

 pip install -e .
 ```

 You also need to install pytorch.
+For multi-gpu support, you need horovod.

 ## Command Line Client